 By the early 1870’s he was working as a “cattle detective” for Hunter, Evans, & Company, which was managed by Texas cattleman John Chisum.
 One of Frank’s primary objectives was to track down rustlers who stole Chisum’s cattle, so when Chisum moved his operation to New Mexico in 1875, MacNab followed.

-During this time, Chisum befriended a Lincoln County, New Mexico lawyer by the name of Alexander McSween.
-McSween, along with John Tunstall, were in a bitter feud with Lawrence Murphy and James Dolan, who owned the only store in Lincoln County and monopolized the economy of the area.
+During this time, Chisum befriended a Lincoln County, New Mexico, lawyer by the name of Alexander McSween.
+McSween, along with John Tunstall, was in a bitter feud with Lawrence Murphy and James Dolan, who owned the only store in Lincoln County and monopolized the area’s economy.

-Chisum backed McSween and Tunstall when they opened a rival business in 1876 and began to challenge the large profits recognized by Murphy and Dolan.
-Obviously aligned with Chisum, MacNab also backed the new McSween-Tunstall operation and would soon find himself embroiled in the Lincoln County War.
-When John Tunstall was shot and killed, a group called the Regulators was formed for the purpose of serving warrants upon Tunstall’s murderers.
+Chisum backed McSween and Tunstall when they opened a rival business in 1876 and began challenging the large profits that Murphy and Dolan recognized.
+Aligned with Chisum, MacNab also backed the new McSween-Tunstall operation and would soon find himself embroiled in the Lincoln County War.
+When John Tunstall was shot and killed, a group called the Regulators was formed to serve warrants upon Tunstall’s murderers.
 MacNab took a prominent role as second in command under Richard Brewer of the Regulator group.

-On March 9, 1878, the group was pursuing two men by the names of Frank Baker and William Morton, who were allegedly the men who had killed Tunstall.
+On March 9, 1878, the group was pursuing two men named Frank Baker and William Morton, who were allegedly the men who had killed Tunstall.
 When the Regulators caught up with the two men; however, they had other ideas rather than to bring them in and planned to kill them.
 However, a minor Regulator, who was also thought to have been a Murphy/Dolan partisan, William McCloskey, objected to the killing.
 MacNab then shot and killed McCloskey while Baker and Morton fled.
-However; as the two were trying to escape, they were gunned down, allegedly by Billy the Kid.
+However, as the two tried to escape, they were gunned down, allegedly by Billy the Kid.

 Less than a month later, the Regulators were involved in a shootout with law enforcement in front of the Lincoln County Courthouse on April 1, 1878.
 MacNab, along with Billy the Kid and several others, fired shots upon Sheriff William Brady, and his deputies, George Hindman, Billy Matthews, John Long, and George Peppin.
 When the smoke cleared, Sheriff Brady and Deputy Hindman were dead.